- 10 min. read

-Web design format #2: Liquid design layout
+2. Liquid design layout

 Next on this list of types of website design is liquid design layouts.
 This layout, also known as fluid design, uses flexible units rather than the fixed units static layouts use.
-Since the units are flexible, the page will always fill the width of the device’s screen, regardless of what device it is.
+Since the units are flexible, the page will always fill the width with the device’s screen, regardless of what device it is.

 Because user experience is critical to your site driving and engaging traffic, liquid layouts have also started to phase out as a viable option for businesses.
 While you can still use this layout, you risk delivering a poor user experience from your site stretching too far or squishing information together on the page.

 Pros of liquid design layout:

 - Easier to set up than responsive design